- What is gaslighting

 Narcissistic individuals are self-absorbed and have an inflated sense of self.

 Using a twisted way of remembering things in their favor, they try to make themselves appear positive and important.
-They may believe that if they repeat it enough times, it will become true.
+They may believe it will become true if they repeat it enough times.

 Narcissists are good at denying facts and deflecting blame onto others to remain in power and importance.

-In an abusive relationship, gaslighting can be used as a tool for emotional control and psychological abuse.
+Gaslighting can be used for emotional control and psychological abuse in an abusive relationship.